Haivision/srt/docs/API-functions.md

 `srt_connect_bind`, if `source` is not NULL) in a loop for every item specified in `name` array.
 However if you did this in a blocking mode, the first call to `srt_connect` would block until the connection is established, whereas this function blocks until any of the specified connections is established.
-With non-blocking mode, there are no differences.

 If you set the group nonblocking mode (`SRTO_RCVSYN` option), there's no difference.
 Note, however, that in this function accepts only groups, not